sumit-r192/incubyte-assessment-string_calculator/README.md

 ## Usage

 1. Enter a string of numbers separated by commas or new lines.
-2. Optionally, specify a custom single-character delimiter on the first line.
+2. Optionally, specify a custom single-character delimiter using the format: `//;\n1;2;3`
 3. Click "Calculate Sum".
 4. The result or error messages will appear below the form.

 ### Input Format Examples

 - Basic: `1,2,3` or `1\n2\n3`
-- Custom delimiter: `//;\n1;2;3`
 - Mixed delimiters: `1,2\n3`

 ### Rules and Validations

-- Negative numbers are not allowed and will cause an error
+- Negative numbers are not allowed and will raise an error with the list of negative numbers
-- Numbers greater than 1000 are ignored
+- Numbers greater than 1000 are ignored (e.g., "2,1001" = 2)
-- Trailing delimiters or empty values cause errors
+- Trailing delimiters cause errors (e.g., "1,2,")
-- Supports commas, newlines, and custom single-character delimiters
+- Empty values between delimiters cause errors (e.g., "1,,2" or "1, ,2")

 ## Specs Covered

-The following input cases are fully tested with RSpec:
+The following cases are fully tested with RSpec:

+- Returns 0 for empty input
 - Returns the single number if only one is provided
-- Returns sum of two or more numbers separated by commas
+- Returns sum of two numbers separated by comma
+- Returns sum of any amount of numbers
 - Supports newline characters as valid delimiters
 - Supports custom single-character delimiters
 - Raises errors for negative numbers (listing all negatives)